MicrosoftDocs/win32/desktop-src/apiindex/winrt-apis-for-desktop-apps.md

 ---
-Description: The following subset of Windows Runtime classes can be used in desktop apps. ms.assetid: F9113BEA-E383-48BE-BD17-72DC1D20DF47
+description: The following subset of Windows Runtime classes can be used in desktop apps. ms.assetid: F9113BEA-E383-48BE-BD17-72DC1D20DF47
 title: Windows Runtime 8.x APIs for desktop apps ms.topic: article